geoschem/integrated_methane_inversion/docs/source/getting-started/faqs.rst

 Can I get information on individual point sources from the IMI?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* No. The IMI gives you total emissions in 25x25 km2 grid cells, including all sources.
+* No. The IMI gives you total emissions in 25x25 km\ :sup:`2` grid cells, including all sources.
 However, it scrapes point source observations from other databases to improve the prior estimate (optional) and to put the total emission results in context.

 Can I get sectoral information from the IMI?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~